There were a million and one reasons why I thought I would fall in love with Vietnam.

 Cao lao is a noodle dish made with barbeque pork, a mixture of greens, and topped with deep fried Cao lao noodle croutons.
 The noodles are the big winner on this dish, and according to the legend, the water to make them comes from one special well.

 Cao lau can only be found in Hoi An, which is part of why it is not as commonly known as other Vietnamese dishes.
 There is no shortage of places to try it, but I recommend going to the public market and grabbing a seat at one of the tables to have it made freshly in front of you.
-I ended up being a regular at one stall during my stay in Hoi An.
+I ended up being a regular at one stall during my stay in Hoi An and Cau Lau ended up being one of my favourite Vietnamese steet food picks.

 For some travel tips for Hoi An, check this post.

-Vietnam has so many delicious foods to try, and I encourage you to be open to trying them all.
+With so many delicious foods to try, and I encourage you to be open to try as much Vietnamese street food as possible.
 Just make sure that these five favourites are on your list, and eat extra for me!